 The scope of the UCR extends across all the sensors from which the SST_cci project retrieves SSTs within its prototype processing chain.
 These are principally, for the long-term SST system, the Along Track Scanning Radiometers (ATSRs) and the Advanced Very High Resolution Radiometers (AVHRRs).
 However, many of the generic principles have wider applicability.
-Fundamental work on passive microwave determination of SST with consideration of uncertainty characterisation will be undertaken within the project.
+The Spinning Enhanced Visible and Infra-Red Imager (SEVIRI) and the Advanced Microwave Scanning Radiometer - E (AMSR-E) will also be used within the SST_cci short-term, demonstration system, with additional uncertainty characterisation undertaken within the project.